Frequently asked questions

 What types of assessment will be used?

-Is industry-based research included in the programme?
+Is industry-based research included in the course?

 Yes, most definitely.
-In Semester 2, you will undertake an internship based at an aquaculture company or farm in Crete, and during Semester 4 you can undertake your research dissertation in collaboration with an industry partner.
-This is a key feature of the EMJMD ACES+ as we believe this has a crucial role in developing entrepreneurial skills and providing networking opportunities.
+In Semester 2, you will undertake an internship based at an aquaculture company or farm in Crete and during Semester 4 you can undertake your research dissertation in collaboration with an industry partner.
+This is a key feature of the EMJMD ACES-STAR as we believe this has a crucial role in developing entrepreneurial skills and providing networking opportunities.
 You will also engage in aquarium-based practicals and field work throughout the semesters, where you will have the opportunity to extend and apply your academic learning.

 What degree will I receive at the end of the programme?

-If you successfully complete the EMJMD ACES+ you will receive a Joint Master Degree from the University of the Highlands and Islands and the University of Crete, and a Single Degree from the University of Nantes in line with national legislation.
+If you successfully complete the EMJMD ACES-STAR you will receive a Joint Master Degree from the University of the Highlands and Islands and the University of Crete, and a Single Degree from the University of Nantes in line with national legislation.
 Degree certificates are internationally recognised and have the same status as those received by students on single degree programmes.
 This situation arises because higher education in the European Union is regulated at national rather than international level.
 In addition, you will receive a diploma supplement that explains the joint nature of the programme and why you have received two degrees.
-We recommend that you explain to employers and universities that you graduated from an international Master programme that awards joint and multiple degrees.
+We recommend that you explain to employers and universities that you graduated from an international Master degree that awards joint and multiple degrees.

 Can I specialise in a particular area of aquaculture-related work?

-All of the EMJMD ACES+ modules seek to improve your skills as a manager and/or researcher.
+All of the EMJMD ACES-STAR modules seek to improve your skills as a manager and/or researcher.
 The focus is on cross-cutting competences, for example communication, decision-making, project development and applied research.
 We also provide two optional modules in each semester to enable you to make choices about your direction of study.
 Within each module there is scope for further choice because you can pursue your own interests by virtue of the assessments you have to prepare, the topics involved, presentations you may make and wider reading.
 The research project in Semester 4 is also an excellent way of gaining deeper knowledge and skills about a particular topic.